Series: Too Close for Comfort

 - Men Can't Keep House: Monroe makes a mess of the Rush kitchen, any time he cooks in there.

-- Ms. Fanservice: For the character of Sara, Lydia Cornell she would often wear negligees during scenes set at night cut high to a whole lot of leg, and in a few episodes (and even in the season four opening credits), wear some pretty form-fitting shirts.
+- Ms. Fanservice: Lydia Cornell would often wear negligees during scenes set at night, cut high to show a whole lot of leg, and in a few episodes (and even in the season four opening credits), wear some pretty form-fitting shirts.
 The pilot episode even had one scene in which she was clad only in a towel.

-- Nice Job Breaking It, Hero: In many episodes, Monroe shows his clumsiness or just general bungling of things, such as making huge messes in the kitchen while cooking, clogging the garbage disposal with sardines that are still in the can or tripping and destroying a painting of a Roman warrior that Henry painted using Monroe as his muse for the artwork with the sword he's holding for the painting.
+- Nice Job Breaking It, Hero: In many episodes, Monroe shows his clumsiness or just general bungling of things, such as making huge messes in the kitchen while cooking, clogging the garbage disposal with sardines that are still in the can, or tripping and destroying a painting of a Roman warrior (modeled on Monroe himself) with the sword he's holding for the painting.

 - Noodle Incident: In the episode "Don't Shoot the Piano Movers", Monroe suggests that they use butter to get a piano unstuck from the back stairs, saying that is how he got his toe out of a bowling ball, leading to this exchange: